Skip to main content Skip to footer

 Lead management focuses on nurturing unqualified prospects through marketing content and education until they show buying signals.
 Opportunity management begins when leads are qualified with confirmed budget, authority, need, and timeline, shifting focus to active selling activities like demos, proposals, and negotiations.

-Most organizations find 5-7 stages optimal, balancing visibility with simplicity.
+Most organizations find five to seven stages optimal, balancing visibility with simplicity.
 Your exact number depends on your sales complexity, but each stage should represent a distinct phase with clear entry and exit criteria that your team consistently follows.

 Pipeline velocity, stage conversion rates, and win rates provide the clearest picture of opportunity management success.
 These metrics directly connect to revenue outcomes and reveal specific areas for improvement in your sales process.